 - 1x on Everything else

 Earning 8x for things like Uber (probably including Uber Eats), taxis, scooters, etc. is pretty incredible.
-Similarly, earning 4X transferable points for dining with a fee-free card is amazing.
+Similarly, earning uncapped 4X transferable points for dining with a fee-free card is terrific.

 Point Value and Transfer Partners